hertie-data-science-lab/ds01-infra/docs-user/background/servers-and-hpc.md

 ### Time Limits
 ```
-Your container has been running for 160h (max: 168h)
+Your container has been running for 22h (max: 24h)
-Warning: Will be stopped in 8 hours
+Warning: Will be stopped in 2 hours
 ```
 Checkpoint your work.
+Run `check-limits` to see your max runtime.

 ### Idle Timeouts
 ```
-Container idle for 47h (limit: 48h)
+Container idle for 25min (limit: 30min)
 Warning: Will be stopped if idle continues
 ```
 Frees unused resources for others.